 These models can run offline.
 After successfully loading one of the models you can disable your internet connection and it should still work.

 Only for research purposes!
 This may not work on your device!
-If you press the “Load Model” button you accept the Terms and Conditions!
+If you load a model you accept the Terms and Conditions!

 - For details, meanings of abbreviations, etc. see the paper: https://doi.org/10.1038/s41598-019-45487-3